adithyasai/100daysofcodingchallenge/Week3/Day17/Day17Challenge.md

 ### LinkedIn Post for Achievement
-Day 17/100 - Diving deep into the world of JavaScript functions! 🚀 Today, I explored the essence of function declarations vs. expressions, unraveled the mysteries of parameters, and mastered return statements. 📚
+Day 17/100 - Diving deep into the world of JavaScript functions! 🚀 Today, I explored the essence of function declarations vs. expressions, unraveled the mysteries of parameters, and mastered return statements. #100DaysofCodingChallenge #codewithaadi 📚

 **Fantastic job on completing this assignment!
 Collaboration makes coding even more exciting.
 Keep up the great work!** 🚀💻